ILoveThatLady/luvto-rest-api/README.md

 node server/main.js
 ```

-This will start the server en http://localhost:3000
+This will start the server in http://localhost:3000

 ## Connect to MongoDB